DevBlocky/scalpel/README.md

 Scalpel was only chosen because "it sounded cool," there's no meaning behind it.
 Because of this, the name of the project may change in the future.

+## Support and Questions

+Support is and answering questions is not guaranteed for this client.
+To be honest, if you don't know how to use it, then you should probably stick to using the official client instead.

 ## Features

 - Ultra Fast HTTP server